SamMurray0/Interpolation/README.md

 https://www.pw.live/school-prep/exams/quadratic-interpolation-formula

+The value of y at point x given 3 points on the quadratic curve is given by this equation:

 y = y 0 × L 0 (x) + y 1 × L 1 (x) + y 2 × L 2 (x)))

 Where,